DFHack/dfhack/docs/Quickstart.rst

 to do so in `gui/control-panel`, tools will initially pause the game to let you focus on the task at hand, but you can unpause like normal if you want.
 You can also interact with the map, scrolling it with the keyboard or mouse and selecting units, buildings, and items.
-Some tools will capture all keyboard input, such as tools with editable text fields, and some will force-pause the game if it makes sense to, like `gui/quickfort`, since you cannot interact with the map normally while trying to apply a blueprint.
-Windows for tools that force-pause the game will have a pause icon in their upper right corner to indicate which tool is preventing you from unpausing.
+Some tools will intercept all mouse clicks to allow you to select regions on the map.
+When these tools have focus, you will not be able to use the mouse to interact with map elements or pause/unpause the game.
+Therefore, these tools will pause the game when they open, regardless of your settings in `gui/control-panel`.
+You can still unpause with the keyboard (spacebar by default), though.

 Where do I go next?
 -------------------